-This is the first edition of the FMECA (Failure Modes, Effects, and Criticality Analysis) process published as part of Metrolinx RAMS (Reliability, Availability, Maintainability and Safety) Standards.
+This is the second edition of the FMECA (Failure Modes, Effects, and Criticality Analysis) process published as part of Metrolinx RAMS (Reliability, Availability, Maintainability and Safety) Standards.
+While the standard number changed from RAMS-2 to MX-SEA-STD-002, the standard's content did not change.
 It describes a procedure by which each potential and actual asset or system failure is analyzed to determine how the failure could occur, prioritized based on likelihood and severity (criticality), and corrective actions are identified and implemented to eliminate or minimize the failure.